apache/apisix-docker/README.md

 - `/dashboard` contains two docker files - `Dockerfile.alpine` and `Dockerfile.centos`, which build APISIX dashboard on alpine and centos respectively.

 You can build these images as follows:

-**Note**: The master branch is for the version of Apache APISIX 2.x.
-If you need a previous version, please build from the [v1.x](https://github.com/apache/apisix-docker/releases/tag/v1.x) tag.

 ### Build an image from source